 The disclosures in the financial statements are neutral, consistent, and clear.
+Certain financial statement disclosures are particularly sensitive because of their significance to financial statement users.
+We did not identify any sensitive disclosures.

 Difficulties Encountered in Performing the Audit

 We encountered no significant difficulties in dealing with management in performing and completing our audit.